bebraw/yeswejekyll/index.md

 As large areas of pure color may look a bit distracting, although this is more of a matter of taste, I tend to use some subtle textures to get rid of this problem.
 It is very helpful to decide upon a color scheme before moving onto texturing, though.
 The colors work as a basis for your design and the textures give it some oomph it needs.

+### Designing Visual Hierarchy

+I think this is one of those bits of design that often gets neglected.
+It is very important to have a good idea of what is important on a page and what is not.
+This allows you to make some clear decisions.
+For instance in this guide I decided that the TOC should not command too much attention.
+As a result I decided to add a little opacity trick to it on desktop.
+Hover your cursor on it to see what I mean.

+Headlines, selection of fonts, textures, subtle details and even positioning are important parts of a visual hierarchy.
+These tools allow you to guide the attention of your reader.
+Sometimes you might even want to be a bit *bold* at your decisions.
+Whatever is your goal.

 ### Picking Subtle Textures

 I guess this is one of those things that kind of divide people.
 Some like to use more grungy textures.
 Generally I try to stick with something very subtle.
 I am certain you can achieve a good design in many ways.
 In this case I will show you how to complement your design with [Subtle Patterns](http://subtlepatterns.com/).